- I have a PhD in Organizational Psychology from the University of Michigan at Ann Arbor.

 A.B.
 (2001), Psychology, magna cum laude; Foreign Language Certification in Spanish

 - Bucher, A. (2017).
 Sustaining Change: Psychology-Based Tips for Maintaining Your Momentum.
 Presented at Sustainable UX, virtual conference.
-Video here.
+Video on YouTube.

 - Bucher, A., & Zoldowski, A. (2016).
 Engagement Is Everything: Super-Charging Your Digital Products with Psychology.
 Presented at AHIP Consumer Experience and Digital Health Forum, Chicago, IL.

 - Bucher, A. (2016).
 Workplace Connected Health Solutions.
 Panelist at Center for Connected Health Symposium 2016, Boston, MA.